Let’s Make a TV Commercial!

 The Energizer Bunny is a great example of a marketing character exemplifying the product.
 The bunny is used to sell batteries, which are little bundles of energy.

 Your finished video should strive to be professional quality and should be around one minute long.
-Since you are still learning, we will make it a bit easier on you by not requiring your commercial to be an exact, precise time but please keep in mind that professionally done commercials have strict time requirements.
+Since you are still learning, this assignment will be made a bit easier on you by not requiring your commercial to be an exact, precise time, but please keep in mind that professionally done commercials have strict time requirements.

 You can sell any product, real or imaginary.
-To make it a bit easier, here is a list of products if can select if you wish.
+To make it a bit easier, here is a list of products ideas you can select if you wish.

 • Insurance, for car, home, or medical